Pat Nixon: Early life

-Thelma Catherine Ryan was born in 1912 in the small mining town of Ely, Nevada.
+Thelma Catherine Ryan was born on March 16, 1912 in the small mining town of Ely, Nevada.
 Her father, William M. Ryan Sr., was a sailor, gold miner, and truck farmer of Irish ancestry; her mother, Katherine Halberstadt, was a German immigrant.
 The nickname "Pat" was given to her by her father, because of her birth on the day before Saint Patrick's Day and her Irish ancestry.
 When she enrolled in college in 1931 she started using the name "Pat" (and occasionally "Patricia") instead of "Thelma" but she did not legally change her name.

 After her birth, the Ryan family moved to California, and in 1914 settled on a small truck farm in Artesia (present-day Cerritos).
 Thelma Ryan's high school yearbook page gives her nickname as "Buddy" and her ambition to run a boarding house.

 She worked on the family farm and also at a local bank as a janitor and bookkeeper.
 Her mother died of cancer in 1924.
 Pat, who was only 12, assumed all the household duties for her father (who died himself of silicosis 5 years later) and her two older brothers, William Jr. (1910–1997) and Thomas (1911–1992).
 She also had a half-sister, Neva Bender (1909–1981), and a half-brother, Matthew Bender (1907–1973), from her mother's first marriage; her mother's first husband had died during a flash flood in South Dakota.